 Cioppino

-So many versions of fish stew.
+There are so many versions of fish stew.
 Where to start?
-Here's a good place to start particularly in the winter.
-This spicy tomato based stew goes well with many kinds of seafood so you can tailor the ingredients to fit your budget.
+Here’s a good place to start particularly in the winter.
+This spicy tomato-based stew goes well with many kinds of seafood so you can tailor the ingredients to fit your budget and your preferences.
 Squid is high in protein and not expensive.
 Mussels cost less than clams.
-Rock cod costs less that shrimp or scallops or fresh crab.
+Rock cod costs less than shrimp or scallops or fresh crab.

-I suggest you at least double this recipe then freeze whatever you don't need for the first meal.
-This makes for a very simple middle of the week dinner - thaw the cioppino while you are at work, heat it up with fish of your choice, serve it with a little whole grain bread to mop it up and a big salad.
+You can double and prepare this recipe through step 6, then freeze whatever you don’t need for the first meal.
+This makes for a very simple mid-week dinner — thaw the cioppino in the fridge while you’re at work, heat it up with fish of your choice, and serve it with a big salad and a little whole-grain bread to sop it up.

 Servings: 6